imynzul/Telegram-Bot-Web-App/README.md

        1. java -jar api\target\api-exec.jar

 - If you haven't started up the telegram bot, you need to do next.
 On command line, you need to type in the following commands from the project root:

-       1. mvnw clean
+       1. mvnw clean install
-       2. mvnw install
-       3. java -jar api\target\api-exec.jar
+       2. java -jar api\target\api-exec.jar

 WHAT's NEXT
 -----------